goatcorp/faq/xl_troubleshooting.md

 We are still looking into this.
 <hr>

-### Q: How to set an an injection delay in rivaTuner/RTSS
+### Q: How to set an injection delay in RivaTuner/RTSS

 1. Go to `C:\Program Files (x86)\RivaTuner Statistics Server\Profiles\\`
 2. Open the **ffxiv_dx11.exe.cfg** file in your text editor of choice.